nlamprian/gazebo_video_monitors/README.md

 Known Issues
 ---

-The camera visualizations (not the cameras used for recording) are created and set correctly, but they don't get attached to the models.
+* The camera visualizations (not the cameras used for recording) are created and set correctly, but they don't get attached to the models.
+* The robot camera of GazeboVideoMonitorPlugin is not always moved correctly during initialization.
+The numberOfInitialAttachRetries parameter was introduced as a temporary fix.